ayushin78/edx-documentation/en_us/shared/course_components/Section_learner_problem_view.rst

 The Learner View of a Problem
 ************************************

-All problems on the edX platform have several component parts.
+All problems on the edX platform have these component parts, some of which can be configured.
+For configurable options, you can specify whether and when an option is available in problems.

-.. this image needs updating
 .. image:: ../../../shared/images/AnatomyOfExercise1.png
   :alt: A problem from a learner's point of view, with numbered callouts for
        elements of the problem.